-If you want to build a strong online presence for your business in the healthcare industry, find potential leads in a hypercompetitive industry, and retain patients to build a loyal community, then this practical guide is just what you need.
-We’ve compiled some actionable strategies that will help you achieve your healthcare marketing goals and show consumers that you’re looking out for them during the pandemic.
+With videos, you can make a major dent in your customer outreach, but the job doesn’t end there.
+If you are looking to find potential leads in a hypercompetitive industry and retain patients to build a loyal community, this practical guide is just what you need.
+We’ve compiled some actionable healthcare marketing strategies that will help you achieve your goals and show consumers that you’re looking out for them during the pandemic.

 1. Why is marketing important in healthcare?